leandrodata/Harvard-University-Professional-Certificate-Data-Science-MovieLens-Project/README.md

 It's important to mention that the Netflix data is not publicly available, but the GroupLens research lab generated their own database with over 20 million ratings for over 27,000 movies by more than 138,000 users.

-HarvardX and Professor Rafael A. Irizarry made a small subset of this data via the dslabs package containing 9,000,055 observations of 6 variables, where each row represents a rating given by one user to one movie.
+Harvard and Professor Rafael A. Irizarry made a small subset of this data via the dslabs package containing 9,000,055 observations of 6 variables, where each row represents a rating given by one user to one movie.

-## Methods and Analysis
+### Methods and Analysis

-Initially, we have to create a test set using the **createDataPartition** function of the Caret package to make possible to assess the accuracy of the model we'll create.
-In this project, 10% of the data is assign to the test set and 90% to the train set.
+Initially, a test set was created using the **createDataPartition** function of the caret package to make possible to assess the accuracy of the model.
+In this project, 10% of the data was assigned to the test set and 90% to the train set.

-## Residual Mean Squared Error (RMSE)
+### Residual Mean Squared Error (RMSE)

-A Part important of this project is to provide the RMSE using only the training set (edx), and experimenting with multiple parameters.
+An important part of this project was to provide the RMSE using only the training set, and experimenting with multiple parameters.
-That strategy follows the Netflix challenge winning project that based their work on the residual mean squared error (RMSE) on the test set.
+That strategy followed the Netflix challenge winning project that based their work on the residual mean squared error (RMSE) on the test set.

-## Results
+### Results

-The base model assumes the same rating for all movies and doesn't achieve a good enough result: its RMSE is more than 1, or in other words, an error of an entire star!
-To improve this result we added an 'effect' (or bias) representing the average ranking for *movie i* on Step Two and, following the same logic, an effect for *user u* on Step Three.
+The base model used here assumed the same rating for all movies and didn't achieve a good enough result: its RMSE was more than 1, or in other words, an error of an entire star!

+To improve this result we added an 'effect' (or bias)representing the average ranking for *movie i* on Step Two and, following the same logic, an effect for *user u* on Step Three.

 Step Three achieved a good improvement on the performance of the model with an RMSE of 0.8653488.

-The problem here, though, is that when we apply it to the test set, it rates unknown movies on the top, showing that something wasn't quite right.
+The problem, though, was that when we apply it to the test set, it rates unknown movies on the top, showing that something wasn't quite right.

 To sort this out, we've moved ahead to Step Four, applying the concept of **regularization**, penalizing large estimates that are formed using small sample sizes, and adjusting for noisy estimates that were withholding the model to perform better, reaching a final RMSE of 0.864817.